bcgsc/pori_graphkb_python/docs/tutorial.md

 Similar filtering can be done for the other properties and any other base-term classification you would like to use.
-Use the graph view at https://graphkb.bcgsc.ca to explore record relationships and decide on the categories you would like to use
+Use the graph view at https://graphkb.bcgsc.ca to explore record relationships and decide on the categories you would like to use.

+The full code for this tutorial can be downloaded from the [github repo](https://github.com/bcgsc/pori_graphkb_python) under `docs/tutorial.py`